WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"bacteria normally divide and reproduce themselves every twenty minutes"_

+- reptile

+  1. noun: a vertebrate animal of a class that includes snakes, lizards, crocodiles, turtles, and tortoises.
+They are ddistinguished by having a dry scaly skin and typically laying soft-shelled eggs on land.

+  2. noun(DEROGATORY·INFORMAL): a person regarded with loathing and contempt.

+     _"are you contradicting me, you ignorant little reptile?"_

+  3. adjective: belonging to a reptile or to the class of reptiles.

+     _"reptile eggs"_

 - resent

   1. verb: feel bitterness or indignation at (a circumstance, action, or person). 对（情况，行为，或人）感到苦涩或愤慨。